MonashDataFluency/r-bioc/README.md

 # r-bioc

-Working with DNA sequences and features in R with Bioconductor
+Working with DNA sequences and features in R with Bioconductor.